johnfedoruk/bangular/aio/content/guide/testing.md

       What if the service is optional?

-      The `TestBed.get` method takes an optional second parameter, the object to return if Angular can't find the provider (`null` in this example):
+      The `TestBed.get` method takes an optional second parameter, the object to return if Bangular can't find the provider (`null` in this example):

       <code-example path="testing/src/app/bag/bag.spec.ts" region="testbed-get" title="src/app/bag/bag.spec.ts" linenums="false"></code-example>